 Office Hours:

-Please email to book a time outside office hours.
+Please email to book office hours.

 Jacqueline is a Fellow with the Higher Education Academy, and has taught both undergraduate and Masters courses in Gender Studies, Sociology and Social Sciences.